 What is Intermittent Fasting?

-The most common type of fasting is called the 16/8 fast, which is the easiest type of fasting for weight loss, cognitive function, etc., and it typically involves skipping breakfast and eating lunch and dinner at an earlier, 8-hour window.
+The most common type of fasting is called the 16/8 fast, which is the easiest type of fasting for weight loss and cognitive function, and it typically involves skipping breakfast and eating lunch and dinner at an earlier, 8-hour window.
 That being said, research suggests that an even sweeter spot for intermittent fasting is between 18-24 hours.
-The crux of fasting is achieving low levels of insulin, and this research suggests it’s not only that, but staying at that low level for longer.
+The crux of fasting is achieving low levels of insulin, and this research suggests it is not only that, but staying at that low level for longer.
 At 16 hours, the fast is just getting started and extending it further ramps up the drop in insulin.

 View this post on Instagram